bendechrai/workshop-secure-messenger-v1/WORKSHOP.md

 ### Create a User View and Controller

 We have a model and controller for Messages, but not for the user.
+Make sure you're in the main document root again, for the step you're working in, and run:

 ```bash
 php artisan make:controller UserController